MarinaFroes/FEND-Project3-Arcade-Game-Clone/README.md

    - engine.js
    - resources.js

 ## How does it work?

 -

 ## How to play the game?

-- The player needs to cross the road without being hit by the bugs.
+- The player needs to collect all the gems and cross the road avoiding to be hit by the bugs.
 - To move the players use the arrow keys.
-- The player starts with 3 lives (hearts) and 0 score (stars).
+- The player starts with 3 hearts and 0 stars.
   - If the player gets hit, she/he loses 1 heart.
-  - If the player gets 1 gem, she/he wins 1 score (star).
+  - If the player gets 1 gem, she/he wins 1 star.
-- The player wins when she/he gets all the gems and finish crossing the road.
+- The player wins when she/he gets 3 stars and finish crossing the road.
-- The game is over when the player loses all lives (hearts).
+- The game is over when the player loses all hearts.

 ## How to install and use it?